redhat-developer/odo/docs/creating-a-multicomponent-application-with-odo.md

 > **Note**
 >
-> If an application requires permissions to the active Service Account to access the OpenShift namespace and delete active pods, the following error may occur when looking at `odo log` from the back-end component:
+> If an application requires permissions to the active service account to access the OpenShift namespace and delete active pods, the following error may occur when looking at `odo log` from the back-end component:
 >
 > `Message: Forbidden!Configured service account doesn’t have access.
 Service account may have been revoked`
 >
-> To resolve this error, add permissions for the Service Account role:
+> To resolve this error, add permissions for the service account role:
 >
 > ``` terminal
 > $ oc policy add-role-to-group view system:serviceaccounts -n <project>